JonathanCheli/PicturesGallery/README.md

 # PicturesGallery

-Simple app that shows pictures in a recyclerview, that allows user to select the amount of pictures displayed, and shows you in details the picture selected in a details activity.
+Simple app that shows pictures in a recyclerview, that allows user to select the amount of pictures displayed, and shows you in details the  selected picture in a details activity.
+At the details activity you will also find some other info related to the picture, and the features that allow the user to share the picture between other apps, or down load the picture in the local gallery of your device.

 For Achieving all this, the app implements a MVVM as pattern design.
 Dagger-Hilt are the dependency injections choose to help with reduction of the amount of code.